akash-network/chain-sdk/docs/proto/node.md

  ### Balance
- Balance holds the unspent coin received from all deposits with same denom
+ Balance holds the unspent coin received from all deposits with same denom DecCoin is not being used here as it does not support negative values, and balance may go negative if account is overdrawn.

  | Field | Type | Label | Description |